acdemiralp/mcmc/readme.md

 ## Getting Started ##
 Copy the include folder to your project.
-Done.

 ## Example Usage (Random Walk a Normal distribution) ##
 ```cpp